poonehfamili/Class_mini_projects/HW8_pf910/plot.review.el2666.md

 which this data  belongs to.

 Esthically

 the plot is not too busy.
-It is easy to see  and also compare .
-Red and green should never be used onthe same plot in order to avoid color-blindness related complications.
+It is easy to see  and also compare.